-01 Oct Capital Allowances on Lost assets
+01 Oct Capital Allowances on Lost Assets

-Worthless assets and negligible value claims
+Capital allowances on worthless assets and negligible value claims

 Negligible value claim